-Helped Wild Expeditions Ethiopia sell \$350,000 of safari business, 90% of which came from Wild Philanthropy's own database of travellers.
+Helped the Wild Expeditions Ethiopia sell \$350,000 of safari business, 90% of which came from Wild Philanthropy's own database of travellers.

-Secured major international press for the Ethiopian project, with articles in The New York Times, Departures, The Financial Times and Robb Report (https://wildphilanthropy.com/press/).
+Secured major international press for the Ethiopian project, with articles in The New York Times, Departures, The Financial Times and Robb Report.
 WP has an experienced management team to run operations.
-This includes significant experience in community based ecotourism, conservation enterprise and working with communities on securing land tenure.
-We also have our in-country partner, Wild Expeditions Ethiopia, with proven track record of delivering Ethiopian travel.
+This includes significant experience in community ecotourism, conservation based enterprise and working with communities on securing land tenure.
+We also have our in-country partner, Wild Expeditions Ethiopia, with a proven track record of delivering Ethiopian